Last Updated on

 In terms of energy level, since the Australian Shepherd requires daily exercises to burn off their excess energy, you can also expect the Mini Aussiedoodle to have higher energy levels than most dog breeds.
 This dog breed is perfect for agility training and accompanying you on hikes and outdoor adventures!

-If you’re looking for a laidback dog, the Miniature Aussiedoodle is not for you.
+However, if you’re looking for a laidback dog, the Miniature Aussiedoodle is not for you.
+A miniature Aussiedoodle requires anywhere from 1.5 to 2 hours of daily exercise.

 One thing we love about the Mini Aussiedoodle is their high level of intelligence.
 This will make it easy (even for new dog owners) to train their Aussiedoodle puppy.
 However, it’s important to note that because they are highly intelligent, they might not do well with repetitive training methodology.
 It’s a good idea to keep things interesting with the Mini Aussiedoodle, otherwise, they may get bored!